bic-org-uk/bic-lcf/LCF-1.0.1-Information-Entity-XML-bindings.md

 Data elements must be non-empty when included, as well as conforming to the specified datatype.

+Identifiers in requests are mandatory except when creating a new entity.
+When creating an entity, the LMS may expect the terminal to provide the identifier in the case of Item and Patron entities, but when creating any other type of entity the LMS will generally assign its own identifier to the entity and ignore any identifier provided by the terminal.

 An XML schema is available that corresponds to this specification.

 E01 MANIFESTATION